kindjie/bc_sogi_education/README.md

 ---

-As mentioned, the bills amended the **Canadian Human Rights Act** and BC's **Human Rights Code Amendment Act**.
+As mentioned, the bills amended the [**Canadian Human Rights Act**](https://laws-lois.justice.gc.ca/eng/acts/h-6/) and BC's [**Human Rights Code**](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/00_96210_01).
 It's probably easier to just reference them directly rather than going through the relevant bills.
 I'll go through the bills to give context to how **SOGI 123** came to be.

 It's important to keep in mind that Canada has had these laws for decades.
 These were just relatively small amendments that were turned into easy wedge issues.